eira-fransham/octahack-rs/README.md

 - If you want two components to share the same file, you lock their "file" parameters together as mentioned in the earlier parameters section
 - We allow a "quick view" which shows all the files currently in use in the project, with files that are locked together shown as a single entry, but files that happen to be the same but are _not_ locked together shown as separate entries
 - When editing a file parameter, you are presented with the quick view along with an option to choose from the file system, and choosing from the quick view just locks the parameters together

+### Other helpers

+Some ideas for functionality that I think would be useful:

+- Quantise edits to beat: either quantise the next edit to a specified amount of time in beats or quantise _all_ edits until told otherwise.
+There could be a shortcut to quantise the next edit to whatever the last edit quantise was.
+This is useful for things like f.e. switching a wire from output A to output B on the end of the next bar, or to do quantised recording when combined with...
+- Immediately trigger input: for recorders and such, we want as much as possible of their interface to be controllable by other components, since it would be useful for automation purposes.
+If we simply have their interface be gate inputs but allow a simple and fast UI for triggering inputs, this could allow that easily.
+It could also allow users to connect these inputs to MIDI triggers if they like, which would make things like looping when you press a foot pedal possible.
+- Shortcut parameters: up to 8 parameters that are always quickly available, which can be set by a user.